zxvv/dehydrated-godaddy-dns-01/README.md

 This script has one optional dependency: dig.

-Without dig installed, a three minute delay occurs for each domain name.
-If dig is installed, the scripts waits for tokens to propagate to the nameservers, which is generally faster.
+You don't have to have dig installed, but this will run faster if dig is installed.
+Without dig, a three minute delay occurs for each domain name.
+With dig installed, the scripts waits for tokens to propagate to the nameservers, which is faster.

 If you have a Godaddy account, you can obtain a Godaddy API key and secret by visiting: https://developer.godaddy.com/keys/